GovReady/static_root_portable/README.md

-# static_root
+README

-Pre-collected static files for GovReady-Q
+Default directory for collecting static files in production deployments.